Choosing the Right College Savings Account for Your Child

 Can You Save $2,000 Per Child Per Year?

 If you can save more than $2,000 per year, a Section 529 Savings Plan might be your best choice.
 The only caps placed on contributions to Section 529 savings plans are "lifetime" totals for each child.
 Parents can contribute to lifetime maximums that range from the low $100,000s to over $300,000.
 Even better, these sums grow tax-deferred and may be potentially withdrawn tax-free.
+Tax law changes even allow for 529 money to be used for K-12 expenses under certain circumstances.
 Best of all, Section 529 accounts allow the assets to remain under a parent or donor's control forever.
 They're even allowed to take the assets back for personal use.

 If you cannot save $2,000 per year, on the other hand, then a Coverdell Education Savings Account (ESA) might be good for you.
 A Coverdell ESA offers freedom in selecting your investments, as well as much looser standards on how the money gets spent (including tuition for grades K-12).
 The case for a Coverdell gets even stronger if you have multiple children because you can transfer unused funds to another Coverdell account, or use the funds to set up a new one for other family members, including grandchildren.